waynepallen/core/doc/development-guides/OCB-DesignInfo.md

 supporting more than just the system deployment -- right now it will not respect deployment-level scoping.
 Adding it is a fairly straightforward extension to the tests in step 4.
-This function is also arguably one of the more critical pieces of code in the Crowbar framework -- it determines the shape and connectedness of the noderole graph, and hence it plays a large part in determining whether what we are deploying makes sense.
+This function is also arguably one of the more critical pieces of code in the OpenCrowbar framework -- it determines the shape and connectedness of the noderole graph, and hence it plays a large part in determining whether what we are deploying makes sense.